OpenImagingLab/DualDn/docs/DND.md

     python train_dualdn.py -opt ./options/DualDn_Big.yml
     ```

+    - Unlike the training strategy used for [Synthetic](Synthetic.md#) evaluation, we utilize the entire MIT-Adobe Fivek dataset (nearly 5,000 RAW images) to train our model for 300,000 iterations, enhancing the model's performance when evaluating on [DND benchmark](https://noise.visinf.tu-darmstadt.de/benchmark/#overview).

+    - It's worth noting that previous SOTA denoising models on the [DND benchmark](https://noise.visinf.tu-darmstadt.de/benchmark/#overview), such as [CycleISP](https://github.com/swz30/CycleISP) and [UPI](https://github.com/timothybrooks/unprocessing), were trained with **1,000,000 RAW images**.
+In comparison, the volume of training RAW images we use here is **relatively small**.

 4. For fast validation, we validate 20 synthetic images instead of the real-captured images every 50,000 iterations, since images in DND benchmark are too many to validate.

     - If you'd like to validate directly on DND benchmark images, open the `DualDn_Big.yml` file, set `mode` in `datasets/val/val_datasets/DND` to `true` and set `mode` in `datasets/val/val_datasets/Synthetic` to `false`.